homeofthewizard/java-poker-test/README.md

 4- A `HandAnalyzer` class that takes a List<Card> and return a HandType that corresponds to a ranking defined below.
 The ranking of the hands is follow the [Texas Hold'em rules](http://freepokerhoney.com/website_images/8245/poker-strategy/poker-hand-rankings.png)

+## How To test ??
+Test class are present under src/test/ folder.
+PokerHandTest class can be used to simulate a poker game.
 Tests can be run from the command line like so:
 `mvn test`